department-of-veterans-affairs/va.gov-team/platform/cms/public-content-api/architecture.md

 ### React Build

 The React application(s) structure is still to be determined.
 An SDK will be created to abstract the API from the front-end developers.
-A reference application will also be supplied showing best practice implementations of the Content API.
+A reference application will also be supplied showing best-practice implementations of the Content API.

 Possible structure of React applications.